jaskim9824/TimeTableGenerator/README.md

 a course box, the calendar description, instructor details, location, and enrollment information will appear.

 First, the generator parses two Excel spreadsheets.
-The first of these spreadsheets is a list of all of the courses that will be displayed on the page, along with information about that course (faculty, description, instructor, location, etc.).
+The first of these spreadsheets is a list of all of the courses that will be displayed on the page along with information about that course (faculty, description, instructor, location, etc.).
 This information is stored in a dict of objects.
 The second Excel spreadsheet sequences the courses in a program by plan and by term.
 This spreadheet also describes any course groups.
 This information is stored in a separate dict of objects.